 The latest production release is 1.5, released on March 3rd 2013.
 The previous major release 1.1.1, released on May 31st 2012 using a Flash based UI and HTML5 for large uploads is still supported.
 Release 1.0.1, released on 18 May 2011 using the deprecated Gears plugin is not supported anymore.
 Visit the Download page for details about the general availability of the FileSender software.

 Development is based on the latest release 1.5, check the Release Schedule for the planning.
-Currently 1.6 is in beta testing with 1.6-beta1, released on December 31st 2013.
+Currently 1.6 is in release candidate stage with 1.6-rc1, released on April 4th 2014.
 2.0 is currently in pre-alpha stage.

 The FileSender project has a Blog, where news and status updates are posted.